EasyLearnApp/EasyLearnServer/README.md

     CREATE USER 'api'@'localhost' IDENTIFIED BY 'P@ssw0rd';

+    REVOKE ALL, GRANT OPTION FROM api@localhost;

+    REVOKE ALL, GRANT OPTION FROM api@localhost;

-    GRANT ALL PRIVILEGES ON api . * TO 'api'@'localhost';
+    GRANT SELECT, INSERT ON api.* TO api@localhost;

     FLUSH PRIVILEGES;
 ```